MeatyPlus/Richardson-Lucy-Net/README.md

             --labels.txt

-We put the RLN code in the (./RLN_data).
+We put the RLN code in the (RLN code).
 There are configuration for single-input RLN and dual-input RLN.

 makedata3D_train_single.py and makedata3D_train_dual.py are the data loading and preprocessing files for single-input and dual-input training respectively. makedata3D_test_single.py and makedata3D_test_dual.py are the data loading and preprocessing files for single-input and dual-input testing respectively.